 Before, Genghis Khan and his sons were more interested in defeating more cities and occupying more lands; Yelv convinced them to pay more attention to the management of their existing realm well, by protecting local agriculture and economy.

-Preserving of Agriculture and Establishing of Etiquettes
+Preserving of Culture and Establishing of Etiquettes

 When Yelv passed away, his current emperor provided him a very solemn burial ceremony, and buried him in a beautiful place in his hometown (it is The Summer Palace now), as he wished; large numbers of civilians grieved for him.